This article is part of a larger series on Retail Management.

 Available in highest plan, Advanced Shopify

-- Importing and exporting products or data: In terms of exporting your data, Shopify allows you to export to CSV format.
-BigCommerce is more flexible because it allows you to export to both CSV and XML.
+In terms of exporting your data, Shopify allows you to export to CSV format.
+BigCommerce is more flexible because it allows you to export to CSV and XML.

-- Product categories: Setting up collections in Shopify and BigCommerce is straightforward enough, but Shopify’s approach is better because products can automatically be populated based on tags or product descriptions.
-Although BigCommerce does have a “bulk edit” option to assign products into categories, it doesn’t yet provide the “smart collection” functionality.
+Setting up collections in Shopify and BigCommerce is straightforward enough, but Shopify’s approach is better because products can automatically be populated based on tags or product descriptions.
+Although BigCommerce has a “bulk edit” option to assign products into categories, it doesn’t provide the “smart collection” functionality.

-- Product options: Shopify lets you set up only three options per product, while BigCommerce lets you set up to 250.
-It can also auto-generate SKUs for all the different combinations of variants you set up.
+Shopify lets you set up only three options per product, while BigCommerce lets you set up to 250.
+It can also auto-generate SKUs for all the different combinations of variants.
 Its limit on product variants is up to 600, a far cry from Shopify’s equivalent limit of only 100.

-- Custom product or work order tools: If your store products have customization options (such as engraving, image uploads, and more), setting this up using custom fields and image uploads is easily done in BigCommerce.
+If your store products have customization options (such as engraving, image uploads, and more), setting this up using custom fields and image uploads is easily done in BigCommerce.
 Image uploads up to 500MB are accepted.
-This can only be done using third-party apps in Shopify.
+In Shopify, this can only be done using third-party apps.

 Keeping track of your inventory is a snap with Shopify.
-The “Products” tab gives you an at-a-glance view of the products you have on hand and how many are coming in, and it allows you to manually set actions to take when inventory runs low.
+The “Products” tab gives you an at-a-glance view of the products you have on hand and how many are coming in, and it allows you to take set actions when inventory runs low manually.
 Moreover, each item you sell has an easily editable product page where you can input and modify a variety of variants, including descriptions, prices, and shipping.

-The “Products” tab on BigCommerce’s main interface gives you instant access to your inventory, making it easy to see what is available in your store, add new products, and search your inventory.
-You can even import your own inventory spreadsheet into the interface.
-When you start out, you’ll have a sample product inventory to help you learn—something you don’t get with Shopify.
+Meanwhile, the “Products” tab on BigCommerce’s main interface gives you instant access to your inventory, making it easy to see what is available in your store, add new products, and search your inventory.
+You can even import your inventory spreadsheet into the interface.
+You’ll have a sample product inventory to help you learn when you start out—something you don’t get with Shopify.